AlexIndiex/WaveRiftNoobGuides/README.md

 > - For Windows: `"C:\Windows\System32\cmd.exe" /k start /min "Loading PowerShell Launcher" "C:\Windows\System32\WindowsPowershell\v1.0\powershell.exe" -NoProfile -ExecutionPolicy Bypass -Command "& {D:\Emulation\tools\launchers\citra.ps1 'D:\Emulation\roms\n3ds\[rom].cxi'}" && exit " && exit --emudeck` in target;
 >
 > - For Linux: `"/usr/bin/flatpak" run org.citra_emu.citra "/home/deck/Emulation/roms/n3ds/[rom].cxi"` in target for Citra flatpak; `your citra-qt.appimage path here` in target, and `vblank_mode=0 %command% "'/home/deck/Emulation/roms/n3ds/[rom].cxi'"` in launch options for Citra Appimage(similar to yuzu SRM for Linux);
+>
+> If you need the middleware files used for SteamRomManager, you can find them in the Citrus folder.

 > [!IMPORTANT]
 > These values go into the properties when creating a new entry for a Non-Steam game/app.